 The Group’s pension schemes are arranged through a pension insurance company.
 The pension schemes are mainly defined contribution plans, and payments are recognised in the income statement during the period to which the payment applies.
-The Finnish Employees' Pensions Act (TyEL) pension scheme was treated as a defined contribution plan in 2014 and 2015.
+The Finnish Employees' Pensions Act (TyEL) pension scheme has been treated as a defined contribution plan.

 A provision is recognised when the Group has a legal or factual obligation based on previous events, the realisation of a payment obligation is probable and the amount of the obligation can be reliably estimated.

 A restructuring provision is recognised when the Group has prepared a detailed restructuring plan, begun its implementation and disclosed the matter.
 The provision is based on expected actual costs, such as agreed compensation for termination of employment.

 The Group recognises a provision for onerous contracts when the expected beneﬁts to be derived from a contract are less than the unavoidable costs of meeting the obligations under the contract.